The national resource sharing network, managed by the National Library of Australia, has operated since 1981 under 3 names:

 In addition to service improvements and cost reduction, a key objective was to minimise the risk of failure in any future redevelopment, by moving to a more modular architecture.
 The Library managed this project itself, and integrated the software modules.
 Libraries Australia was implemented in November 2005, when the following 4 modules were completed:

-- Libraries Australia Search – developed and maintained by the Library, and based on the TeraText search software from SAIC.
+- Libraries Australia Search – originally developed and maintained by the Library, (based on the TeraText search software from SAIC (2005)), and redeveloped based on the SOLR search software from Apache Lucene (2014).

 - Libraries Australia Cataloguing – based on the CBS software supplied and supported by OCLC in Leiden (this software was chosen through a Request for Tender process in 2004).